-My first summer of baseball is at an end (although my first October of baseball – not counting 1969, of course), and has left me with a most enjoyable reason to read the sports section when hockey isn’t in season.
+My first summer of baseball is at an end (although not my first October of baseball – not counting 1969), and has left me with a most enjoyable reason to read the sports section when hockey isn’t in season.
 I learned a lot, enjoyed a lot, made four trips to Dodger Stadium (where I only lost my car once), and even got to see the last few weeks of the season on television, thanks to a switch in television providers.
 It’s been great fun, and I’m rather amused to find myself in the position of having to explain to other die-hard hockey fans why baseball isn’t the most boring thing in the world.

 In not much of an order, here are a few discoveries and observations I have to show for my summer.